System Design Space

 What matters for system design

-Complexity often moves from code to protocols
+Complexity moves into interaction protocols

-Team velocity depends on shared conventions
+Team speed depends on shared conventions

-Production success still needs observability
+Production success still requires observability

 How to apply Elixir ideas today